gisaia/aias/README.md

-# ARLAS EO Product Registration Services
+# ARLAS Item Registration Services

-ARLAS EO Product Registration Services offers registration services for Spatio-temporal assets.
+ARLAS Item Registration Services offers registration services for Spatio-temporal assets.
 It manages Items as well as Assets (e.g. raster files, cogs, etc.).

-AEO Processes aim at offering asynchronous services, among them ingestion services.
+ARLAS Processes (aproc) aim at offering asynchronous services, among them ingestion services.

-AEOPRS can run without AEO Processes, while the later relies on the first.
+AIRS can run without ARLAS Processes, while the later relies on the first.

-## AEOPRS Data model
+## AIRS Data model

-The AEOPRS Model is based on the STAC specifications.
+The AIRS Model is based on the STAC specifications.
 It supports the folling extensions:
 - view
 - storage
 - eo